 Perhaps the biggest drain on Newark’s quality of life, however, is the city’s high rate of violent crime—including a murder rate that is roughly 7.2 times the national average and a robbery rate of 6.2 times the national average.
 Newark’s criminal element has long understood that it can break the law with virtual impunity.
 As of 2007, the county prosecutor’s office responsible for Newark had the worst conviction rate of any county in New Jersey—in part because, as the City Journal notes, it has been “a haven for political appointees who aren’t necessarily qualified investigators or prosecutors.”
 In addition, Newark’s local judges have cultivated a reputation for setting low bail and thereby permitting dangerous criminals to walk the streets while awaiting trial.

 In September 2011, the combination of high taxes and intolerable crime rates led a large group of angry residents of Newark’s East Ward to stage a protest demonstration at city hall.
 Many others, meanwhile, have protested with their feet.
-Newark’s population, which stood at 429,760 in 1940, is just 77,000 today.
+Newark’s population, which stood at 429,760 in 1940, is just 307,000 as of 2021.

 This piece was posted in May 2014.